 For most of my life, I went along with that.
 After I remembered my childhood sexual abuse, I never confronted my father; I treated him as though nothing ever happened.
 When my dad verbally abused my daughter for her entire childhood and into her adulthood, I never spoke up.
 When I realized as an adult that my mother contemptuously treated me like the other woman while I was growing up, I didn’t complain.

 I only stood up to my mother for one thing in my life.
-It was only after she asked my husband and me to compromise our values by insisting that we stay silent.
+It was only after she asked my husband and me to keep silent about the spiritual abuse we saw.
 I was finally growing enough to speak up.
-My mom’s response was a reminder that I’m not perfect.
+My mom’s response to my boundary was a reminder that I’m not perfect.
 So only perfect people are qualified to set boundaries—to say no to harsh treatment, deception, manipulations, and betrayals?
-I wasn’t claiming perfection; my claim was I was in danger.
-My parents weren’t risking my physical life, but they were severely compromising my mental and emotional well-being.
+I wasn’t claiming perfection; my claim was I was done with abuse.

 There are some people who claim God gave them that right.
 Their interpretation of the command to “Honor your father and mother” gives parents an untouchable position.
 Parents have all the rights and the child has none, including the right to resist certain types of treatment.